paretoman/votekit/tutorial/voteCasters.md

   * cansByRankList - Each preference is a list indexed by ranking.
 A list of candidates is at each ranking.
   * There is no "pluralityVotes" list of preferences because it isn't needed.
 It would be an identity matrix.
 * preferenceTallies:
-  * voteFractions - the fraction of the population with a preference.
+  * voteFractions - the fraction of the voters who share the same preference.
 * candidateTallies:
   * voteFractionsByCan - the fraction of plurality votes for each candidate.
   * scoreFractionAverageByCan - the average fractional score for each candidate.